 Franklin even calmed down long enough to pose next to this giant apple…

-You’ll enjoy browsing some fun and quirky shops, getting into some mischief, and posing under a STAR.
+In Berkeley Springs, you’ll enjoy browsing the fun and quirky shops, getting into some mischief, and posing under a STAR.

-On the way home Sunday morning, we stopped in town again to walk through the Farmers Market.
+On the way home Sunday morning, we stopped in town again to walk through the Berkeley Springs Farmers Market.

 That made us so hungry that we dropped by the very dog-friendly (inside and out!)
 Fairfax Coffee House.